lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 usage -- Return statistics concerning the server the MOO is running on.

 list `usage` ()

+If the programmer is not a wizard, then `E_PERM` is raised.

 The result is a list in the following format: